chrisnatali/dotfiles/README.md

     cd dotfiles-main
     ```

-2. Run `./partition_format_simple.sh`:
+2. Partition the drive:

     Format a single drive as boot and primary.
     Lookup the drive(s) via `lsblk` or if you suspect a device dir is the drive you want, you can confirm via `parted /dev/<suspected_drive> print` where suspected drive might be `sd{a,b...}`.
+Modern hardware will have a drive named `/dev/nvme0n1` or similar.

     Define the following shell variables:
-    PRIM_DRIVE: The main drive we are installing to and formatting (e.g. `PRIM_DRIVE=/dev/sdb`)
-    PRIM_PART: The primary partition on that drive (e.g. `PRIM_PART=/dev/sdb1`)
+    PRIM_PART: The primary partition on that drive (e.g. `PRIM_PART=/dev/nvme0n1`)

+    Then run `./partition_format_simple.sh $PRIM_PART`

-2. Mount the partition, install base packages, setup fstab and chroot to it (e.g.):
+2. Mount the root partition, install base packages, setup fstab and chroot to it (e.g.):

     ```
-    mount $PRIM_PART /mnt
+    mount "${PRIM_PART}p3" /mnt # Note: the `p3` suffix is the root partition setup in step 1 mount --mkdir "${PRIM_PART}p1" /mnt/boot       # EFI
+    swapon "${PRIM_PART}p2"                            # swap
-    pacstrap /mnt base base-devel linux linux-firmware
-    genfstab -U /mnt >> /mnt/etc/fstab
+    pacstrap /mnt base base-devel linux linux-firmware networkmanager vim git man-db man-pages genfstab -U /mnt >> /mnt/etc/fstab
-    cd; cp -R dotfiles-main /mnt/root # copy dotfiles script dir to chroot arch-chroot /mnt /bin/bash
+    cat /mnt/etc/fstab  # verify it looks correct cd; cp -R dotfiles-main /mnt/root # copy dotfiles script dir to chroot arch-chroot /mnt /bin/bash
     ```

 3. cd into `root/dotfiles-main` and run `./configure_system.sh` to setup locale, fonts and bootloader

+4. Set root password: `passwd`

-4. Install linux kernel
+5. Install linux kernel and the UCODE files installed by `configure_system.sh`

-   This is needed in order for bootloader to find the `vmlinuz-linux` file on boot
+   This is needed in order for bootloader to find the `vmlinuz-linux` file and UCODE files on boot
    ```
    pacman -S linux
+   pacman -S amd-ucode # or possibly intel-ucode
    ```

-5. Follow the rest of the arch guide from 'Configure the network' on down
+6. Follow the rest of the arch guide from 'Configure the network' on down

-6. Reboot without the usb drive and ensure that arch boots up.
+7. Reboot without the usb drive and ensure that arch boots up.

 ### Debian (TODO:  Similar to above, but without pacman specifics)

 ## Configuration and Package Install

 1. Install baseline archlinux or debian/ubuntu instance (see above).
 You should still have `dotfiles-main` (with the install scripts) in `/root`, cd into it if it's not already your working directory.
 If you skipped that part for some reason, do step 1 from above.

-2. Run `./new_user.sh` to create your user
+2. Run `./new_wheel_user.sh` to create your user belonging to wheel with sudo privileges
+3. Enable and start NetworkManager via `systemctl enable --now NetworkManager`
-3. Run `./install.sh main` as root (change `main` to `bare` if installing bare pkgs on headless box)
+4. Run `./install.sh main` as root (change `main` to `bare` if installing bare pkgs on headless box)
-4. If all went well,  `rm -rf dotfiles-main`
+5. If all went well,  `rm -rf dotfiles-main`
-5.  login as your user added via `new_user.sh`
+6.  login as your user added via `new_wheel_user.sh`
-6. Create your ssh key via `ssh-keygen -t rsa` and add it to github account [see this](https://help.github.com/articles/generating-an-ssh-key/)
+7. [Optional] Create your ssh key via `ssh-keygen -t rsa` and add it to github account [see this](https://help.github.com/articles/generating-an-ssh-key/)
+    - You don't need this if this machine is NOT a development machine

-6.  make a src dir and checkout this repo into it
+8.  make a src dir and checkout this repo into it

     ```
     mkdir src; cd src
+    # If this machine is not going to be used for development and you don't have a local ssh key
+    # use `git clone https://github.com:chrisnatali/dotfiles.git` instead
     git clone git@github.com:chrisnatali/dotfiles.git
     cd dotfiles
     ```

-7. Run `./setup_dotfiles.sh` and maintain as needed
+9. Run `./setup_dotfiles.sh` and maintain as needed

-8. Setup/link the stow packages specified in the [Stow Packages](#stow-packages) section.
+10. Setup/link the stow packages specified in the [Stow Packages](#stow-packages) section.

-9. Map the Caps Lock key to the Windows/Command key
+11. Map the Caps Lock key to the Windows/Command key

 Do a `sudo vim /usr/share/X11/xkb/symbols/pc` and make the following changes to the key configuration: